There are a multitude of great reasons to figure out an email marketing strategy that works for your business.

 A great email marketing campaign is nothing without a solid list of contacts.
 For that, you need to have a plan for establishing and growing an organic email list.
 There are several ways to do this, and we recommend pursuing as many of these avenues as you can — after all, more contacts means more possibilities for conversions.

-Here are some tried-and-true ways to build your email list:
+Here are some tried-and-true ways to create your email list:

 Make it Easy to Subscribe